Oliver-Wei/CSCI4611/dev/a2-carsoccer/README.md

 b.
 Collision with the car:

 When the ball collides with the car, the collision normal should be calculated and the collision process should be simulated as illustrated in the handout.
 The codes below can also incorporate the velocity of the car into the way the ball responds when hit by using `vel_rel` (the relative velocity of the ball).
-I also make a small modification that the ball will first be placed to a nearest position that will not be influnced by the collision and then collision happens.
+I also make a small modification that the ball is placed to the nearest position to the place where two objects just contacts, and then collision happens.

     if ((ball_.position()-car_.position()).Length() <= ball_.radius() + car_.collision_radius()) {
         float sum_of_radius = ball_.radius() + car_.collision_radius();